cucumber/docs/content/implementations/jvm.md

 ### Maven Runner

-To run Cucumber with Maven, make sure that
+To run Cucumber with [Maven](https://maven.apache.org/), make sure that

 - Maven is installed
 - The environment variable `MAVEN_HOME` is correctly configured
-- Your IDE is configured with latest maven installation
+- Your IDE is configured with latest Maven installation

 Steps: